-For this maiden post, we’ll be catching up with comic book artist Patrick Zircher.
-Patrick is a veteran of the comics scene, first breaking into the industry in the late 1980s working for Eclipse Comics before going on to pencil and ink titles for industry heavyweights DC and Marvel from the 1990s onwards.
+I was recently lucky enough to catch up with comic book artist Patrick Zircher to shoot the breeze about all things comics.
+Patrick is a veteran of the comics scene, first breaking into the industry in the late 1980s working for Eclipse Comics, before going on to pencil and ink titles for industry heavyweights DC and Marvel from the 1990s onwards.

-Most recently, he has collaborated with writer Benjamin Percy on Green Arrow, with the first issue of their run garnering seemingly-universal critical acclaim.
-Patrick is also an active member of the comic industry’s Twitter community, with followers enjoying both his forthright style and deep level of insight into the comics craft.
+Most recently, he has collaborated with writer Benjamin Percy on Green Arrow, with the first issue of their run garnering near-universal critical acclaim.
+Patrick is also an active member of the comic industry’s Twitter community, with followers enjoying his forthright style and deep insight into the comics craft.

 I’d like to thank Patrick for taking the time out of his busy schedule to take part in this interview, and recommend you all check out the latest issue of Green Arrow if you haven’t already!